mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 ```

 First processor performs a lookup for previously joined `PvEv` by `PvEvKey`.
-If `PvEv` is found the processing is skip because `EvPv` has been already processed.
+If `PvEv` is found the processing is skipped because `EvPv` has been already processed.

 Next, if page view does not exist for given event (`pvs.isEmpty`) processor returns event itself (left join semantics).

 If there are matched page views from given client,
 try to match page view to event using simple filter `pv.pvId == ev.pvId`.
-We don't need any repartitioning to do that, only gets all page views from given client
+We don't need any repartitioning to do that, only get all page views from given client
 and join with event in the processor itself.
 It should be very efficient because every client generates up do hundred page views in 10 minutes.

 Perceptive reader noticed that processor also changes the key from `ClientId` to `EvPvKey`
 for deduplication purposes.
-Without any repartitioning, due to the fact that new key
-is more detailed that original one.
-Everything is still within given client context.
+Everything is still within given client context without the need for any repartitioning.
+This is possible due to the fact, that new key is more detailed than the original one.

-As before windowed store for deduplication needs to be configured.
+As before, windowed store for deduplication needs to be configured.
 Because deduplication is done in a very short window (10 seconds or so),
 the logging to backed internal Kafka topic is disabled at all.
 If one of the stream instance fails, we could get some duplicates during this short window, not a big deal.